ResearchComputing/Documentation/docs/software/python.md

 (base) [johndoe@c3cpu-a7-u19-1 ~]$
 ```

-Once Mamba has been properly loaded, you can utilize almost all the same command and configuration options as _conda_ does.
+Once Mamba has been properly loaded, you can utilize almost all core command and configuration options available to _conda_.
 For commands, this can be done by replacing `conda` with `mamba`.
 For example:

 ```
 [johndoe@c3cpu-a7-u19-1 ~]$ mamba create -n mycustomenv
 ```

-> Note: If one specified a `.condarc` following the above actions, then Mamba will automatically use the instructions provided.
+> _**Note:**_ If one specified a `.condarc` following the instructions in the section [Configuring conda with .condarc](#configuring-conda-with-condarc) above, then Mamba will automatically use the instructions provided.

 ---